-Once you do, you can edit this in exactly the same way as shown in the guide [link to guide on using VB].
+Once you do, you can edit this in exactly the same way as shown in the guide Using the Visual Builder.

 Generally you want to change the existing copy to your new service.
 For example, if you chose to copy a page about ‘audit’, everything on that page will relate to audit.
 You can simply edit the copy to whatever new service you want using the visual builder.

 When you click on a module (grey box), you’ll notice a ‘plus’ icon.
 Clicking it will allow you to add new modules.
 A menu will appear allowing you to select different types of modules to add depending on your needs.